Barkha/apache-pinot-workshops/SuperSetVisualization/readme.md

 ## Learning Objective

-By the end of this article, you will learn:
+By the end of this workshop, you will learn:

 1. The basic concepts and features of Apache Superset and Apache Pinot.
 2. How to integrate Apache Superset with Apache Pinot to leverage real-time data analytics.